Lead Opinion

 1. Standard of Review

-{24} Determining whether the Lodge‘s private or public herd of elk consists of “other domestic animals useful to man” would ordinarily require factual findings about the nature of the elk and the Lodge‘s handling of them, and then a legal determination whether the facts so found support the conclusion that the elk fit the legal definition of livestock.
+{24} Determining whether the Lodge’s private or public herd of elk consists of “other domestic animals useful to man” would ordinarily require factual findings about the nature of the elk and the Lodge’s handling of them, and then a legal determination whether the facts so found support the conclusion that the elk fit the legal definition of livestock.
 In general, we review findings of fact for substantial evidence, and the legal conclusion de novo.
 See TPL, Inc. v.
 N.M.
-Tax. & Rev. Dep‘t, 2003-NMSC-007, ¶ 10, 133 N.M.
-447, 64 P.3d 474; Rauscher, Pierce, Refsnes, Inc. v.
-Tax. & Rev. Dep‘t, 2002-NMSC-013, ¶ 26, 132 N.M.
-226, 46 P.3d 687.
-But see State v.
-Attaway, 117 N.M.
-141, 144-45, 870 P.2d 103, 106-07 (1994) (suggesting that the standards of review for fact and law are not binary and the degree of deference given to a mixed question of law depends less on the category into which each fall than on “principles of appellate review” and “policy considerations“).
-Here, however, the facts are not in dispute.
-Instead, the parties disagree about the legal conclusion to draw from those facts.
-Thus, we are faced with a pure question of law, which we review de novo.
-See TPL, Inc., 2003-NMSC-007, ¶ 10.
+Tax. & Rev. Dep’t,

 2. The Merits

-{26} In affirming Petitioner‘s assessment, the Board relied, in part, on the fact that P.T.D.
+{26} In affirming Petitioner’s assessment, the Board relied, in part, on the fact that P.T.D.
 Order No. 99-25 does not include elk in its list of livestock.
-The Court of Appeals rejected this approach, noting that the Order also fails to include other animals, such as buffalo, mules, and ratites, that are specifically listed as livestock in
+The Court of Appeals rejected this approach, noting that the Order also fails to include other animals, such as buffalo, mules, and ratites, that are specifically listed as livestock in Section 7-35-2.
+Thus, the Court of Appeals concluded, “the absence of an animal from the Order cannot be deemed conclusive or even to provide guidance in the interpretation of Section 7-35-2.”
+Jicarilla Apache Nation,

 {28} Neither party disputes that the meat and hides of elk make them “useful to man.”
 Rather, the dispute centers on the question whether elk are “domestic animals.”
 The Court of Appeals reversed the Board in part because it concluded that elk are not significantly less tame than buffalo.
-Jicarilla Apache Nation, 2004-NMCA-055, ¶ 28.
-In support of this argument, the Court noted how the Lodge carefully regulates their breeding and they are kept within an eight-foot fence.
-Although these facts are both indicia of domes-
+Jicarilla Apache Nation,

-[P]rovided that for the purposes of Chapter 77, Article 9 NMSA 1978, [dealing with branding of livestock] “animals” or “livestock” have the meaning defined in that article....
+[Provided that for the purposes of Chapter 77, Article 9 NMSA 1978, [dealing with branding of livestock] “animals” or “livestock” have the meaning defined in that article....
 For the purpose of the rules governing meat inspection, wild animals, poultry and birds used for human consumption shall also be included within the meaning of “animals” or “livestock[.]”

 {31} Finally, we note that other Codes seem to refer to elk in a way that is inconsistent with their being livestock.
 For example, the Food Donors Liability Act contains a provision allowing hunters to donate wild game meat products.
 That provision defines “wild game” as “deer, elk, antelope, caribou, ibex, oryx and Barbary sheep.”
+NMSA 1978, § 41-10-5(B) (1997) (emphasis added).
+Additionally, NMSA 1978, § 17-2-3(A)(4) (1971), contained in the Chapter that describes the duties and powers of the State Game Commission to regulate the hunting of certain animals, includes “all of the family

 {33} The Court of Appeals concluded that the private elk herd could only be considered livestock.
 We reverse that conclusion and hold that the Board properly deferred to the decision of the Division that the private herd was not livestock, despite the fact that it bears some indicia of domestication.
 The Court of Appeals also held that the public herd was not livestock.
 Because the public herd bears none of the indicia of domestication, we affirm that conclusion.
-We do so because the facts of this case allow us to accept the Division‘s categorical determination that elk are not livestock.
-As the Court of Appeals noted, however, these conclusions do not completely resolve the case.
-We next determine whether the Lodge‘s conservation agreement with the USDA mandates that the property in question be considered agricultural.
+We do so because the facts of this case allow us to accept the Division’s categorical determination that elk are not livestock.
+As the Court of Appeals noted, however, these conclusions do not completely resolve the ease.
+We next determine whether the Lodge’s conservation agreement with the USDA mandates that the property in question be considered agricultural.

 D. Soil conservation program